ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ```

 ## 7. Conclusion
 In this tutorial we saw how to configure different security filter-chains and select to which routes each applies.
-We set-up
+We set up
 - an OAuth2 client filter-chain with login, logout and sessions (and CSRF protection) for UI
 - a state-less (neither session nor CSRF protection) filter-chain for the REST API

 This was a rather long journey mostly because we chose to:
-- enable multi-tenancy on a Spring OAuth2 client, which is very partly implemented by spring-security: `OAuth2AuthenticationToken` which is the implementation used for OAuth2 clientsclearly wasn't designed with that usage in mind
+- enable multi-tenancy on a Spring OAuth2 client, which is very partly implemented by spring-security: `OAuth2AuthenticationToken`, which is the implementation used for OAuth2 clients, clearly wasn't designed with that usage in mind
 - use authorization-servers which do not comply with RP-Initiated Logout specifications

 We also saw how handy `spring-addons-webmvc-jwt-resource-server` and `spring-addons-webmvc-client` are when it comes to configuring respectively OAuth2 resource servers and OAuth2 clients, specially in multi-tenant scenario.
 But, after all, a single-tenant scenario is just the simplest case of multi-tenant ones and what we did here applies almost everywhere.